Creativity is a driving force behind the tech industry.

 Working in the same environment every day can stifle the creative spirit.
 Gathering in creative places, outdoor venues, or just somewhere picturesque can stimulate new ideas and help employees reset.

 highly intelligent or creative people need to break information into smaller segments to better analyze everything.
 Allowing them to gather information piece by piece enables them to learn and think in a way that best gets their creative juices flowing.Encourage people to ask questions and reward their questions with patience.
 There are times when

 As an employer, it’s easy to shove new ideas on the back burner in favor of a method that’s tried and tested.
 While maintaining daily operations is essential, always make time to apply new techniques and measure the results.

-Creative culture building means hiring creative talent.
+Aspects of culture building to foster innovation means hiring creative talent

 Creativity is the lifeblood of tech.
 Knowing how to infuse different aspects of culture in your workplace culture will enable new ideas to progress.
 This all starts with a great technical hiring process that identifies both creativity and fundamental programming skills.
 To dive into the anatomy of great technical hiring and learn the seven step process that will help you implement successful technical hiring strategies, access our eBook here.